COVID-19 cases rise in Italy, with children among new cases

 In neighbouring Veneto, the number of people confirmed to have caught the flu-like virus was 58, an increase of 13 on the previous tally given on Tuesday.

-The death toll from the contagion, which came to light on Friday, remained unchanged at 11.
+The death toll from the contagion, which came to light on Friday, has risen to 12.
 All those who have died so far have been elderly and most had underlying health problems.

 After first emerging in Italy in Lombardy and Veneto, the country's economic powerhouse, the illness has now spread to seven other regions, including Sicily in the far south, with the total number of cases nationwide climbing above 350.